-- 7.1 Each year the IMO will review the performance and attendance of MAC members.
-If any changes are required these will be addressed at the same time the IMO commences the annual appointment process for discretionary and compulsory Class members whose tenure has lapsed. - 7.2 On completion of the annual review the IMO will: - a) for discretionary class members whose tenure has lapsed, seek nominations from industry groups and Rule Participants with respect to the position (i.e. Market Customer or Market Generator representative).
+- 7.1.
+Each year the Rule Change Panel will review the performance and attendance of MAC members.
+If any changes are required these will be addressed at the same time the Rule Change Panel commences the annual appointment process for discretionary and compulsory class members whose tenure has lapsed. - 7.2.
+On completion of the annual review the Rule Change Panel will: - a) for discretionary class members whose tenure has lapsed, seek nominations from industry groups and Rule Participants with respect to the position (i.e. Market Customer or Market Generator representative).
 Industry consultation includes, but is not limited to: - i.
 Chamber of Commerce and Industry of Western Australia; - ii.
-Chamber of Minerals and Energy of Western Australia; and - ii.
-Western Australian Sustainable Energy Association; and - b) for compulsory class members whose tenure has lapsed, seek reconfirmation from a senior executive of the applicable entity that the member will continue to represent that entity.
-An updated resume must be provided to the IMO, where the individual's skills, knowledge or experience have changed substantively since the last review.
-Reconfirmation may be provided to the IMO via email to market.development@imowa.com.au. - 7.3 The IMO will advertise for nominations for discretionary class positions on the Market Web Site and via direct contact with appropriate industry groups.
-The IMO will also send an email notification to stakeholders and entities on its market advisory mailing list maintained by the Market Development team. - 7.4 Any company or individual can nominate themselves or someone else.
-Nominations must: - a) be in writing; - b) address the eligibility criteria for appointment to the MAC as set out in the Market Rules, MAC Constitution and these guidelines; - have attached a completed MAC application form, available on the Market Web Site, outlining the skills set of applicants with respect to the class or classes of nomination; - d) include contact details of the nominee (to demonstrate evidence of the persons willingness for appointment); and - e) be received by the IMO by the published due date. - 7.5 Nominee details provided to the IMO will be kept private.
-A high-level assessment of all the nominees against the appointment criteria may be made available by the IMO if requested by an interested party.
+Chamber of Minerals and Energy of Western Australia; and - iii.
+Clean Energy Council; and - b) for compulsory class members whose tenure has lapsed, seek reconfirmation from a senior executive of the applicable entity that the member will continue to represent that entity.
+An updated resume must be provided to the Rule Change Panel, where the individual's skills, knowledge or experience have changed substantively since the last review.
+Reconfirmation may be provided to the Rule Change Panel via email to rcp.secretariat@rcpwa.com.au. - 7.3.
+The Rule Change Panel will advertise for nominations for discretionary class positions on the Rule Change Panel's website and via direct contact with appropriate industry groups.
+The Rule Change Panel will also send an email notification to stakeholders and entities on its market advisory mailing list maintained by the Rule Change Panel. - 7.4.
+Any company or individual can nominate themself or someone else.
+Nominations must: - a) be in writing; - b) address the eligibility criteria for appointment to the MAC as set out in the Market Rules, MAC Constitution and these guidelines; - c) have attached a completed MAC application form, available on the Rule Change Panel's website, outlining the skills set of applicants with respect to the class(es) of nomination: - d) include contact details of the nominee (to demonstrate evidence of the persons willingness for appointment); and - e) be received by the Rule Change Panel by the published due date. - 7.5.
+Nominee details provided to the Rule Change Panel will be kept private.
+A high-level assessment of all the nominees against the appointment criteria may be made available by the Rule Change Panel if requested by an interested party. - 7.6.
+An individual may be nominated for as many categories relevant to the entity to which they belong and for which the nominee meets the eligibility criteria.
+For example an

-- 7.6 An individual may be nominated for as many categories relevant to the entity to which they belong and for which the nominee meets the eligibility criteria.
-For example an entity which is both a Market Generator and Market Customer may nominate individuals for both of these categories. - 7.7 With the exception of the IMO and Western Power, the IMO can only appoint one individual from any one entity to serve on the MAC at any one time. - 7.8 The IMO will consider nominations received, determine the appropriate composition of the MAC (taking into account the skills, experience and knowledge of any existing or reconfirmed compulsory class members and observers appointed by the Minister or Economic Regulation Authority), and finalise appointment arrangements by March of every year, using the following assessment steps:
+- entity which is both a Market Generator and Market Customer may nominate individuals for both of these categories. - 7.7.
+With the exception of AEMO, the Rule Change Panel can only appoint one individual from any one entity to serve on the MAC at any one time. - 7.8.
+The Rule Change Panel will consider nominations received, determine the appropriate composition of the MAC (taking into account the skills, experience and knowledge of any existing or reconfirmed compulsory class members and observers appointed by the Minister or Economic Regulation Authority), and (subject to the exception specified in clause 8.1) finalise appointment arrangements by March of every year, using the following assessment steps: